 This procedure is performed when the PCF requests the AF/NEF to delete the AF application session context.

 NOTE: The NEF acts as an AF to support the network exposure functionality for policy/charging capability.

+For the integration with TSC networks the AF represented in the figures is either the TSN AF (integration with IEEE TSN networks) or the TSCTSF (integration with other TSC networks than IEEE TSN).

 Figure 5.2.2.2.2.3-1: AF Session Termination triggers PCF-initiated SM Policy Association Modification procedure